esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Somnivera Events](www.somnivera-events.nl)
 Somnivera Events organizes magical events that completely immerse you in another world.
-Aisde from this, we also sell everything you could need for your fantasy outfit.
+Aside from this, we also sell everything you could need for your fantasy outfit.
 From tiaras to elf ears, from witch's hats to gift necklaces.
 We also sell some nice little extra items such as book bags, keychains, and coin pouches!

 {{< figure src="images/2025/kramen/Screenshot_20240924_203452 - Irene Groot Nibbelink.jpg" alt="Somnivera Events" class="vendorpicture" width="60%" >}}